yamdbf/core/README.md

 	commandsDir: path.join(__dirname, 'commands')
 }).start();
 ```
+>By default, the prefis is /, for all of the selfbot users out there.
+For regular bots, you can just mention the bot and use setprefix to change it.

 And that's all it takes!
 Just that and you have a fully functioning bot with the base commands available in the framework.
 After that you'll just need to write your own commands.
 Here's an example command: